 We’ve all heard the opinion that among the different locations in the United States, western Washington is almost perpetually grey and rainy.
 While that may be the case in winter months, most of the west side is quite beautiful and temperate for much of the rest of the year.

 However, when it comes to one special west side region, an honest-to-goodness rain forest does actually exist!
 Located on the Olympic Peninsula inside of the Olympic National Park, this protected rain forest gets around twelve feet of rain per year.

-The Hoh Rain Forest is just one of four rain forests near Mount Olympus and the Blue Glacier on the Olympic Peninsula!
+The Hoh Rain Forest is just one of four Washington State rainforests near Mount Olympus and the Blue Glacier on the Olympic Peninsula!
 It is the only World Heritage Site and Biosphere Reserve by UNESCO in the area, and it just might be one of the most beloved sights in the entire state by residents, and visitors alike.